jspecify/jspecify/docs/docs/spec.md

 -   any component of the type after the `instanceof` [type comparison operator][JLS 15.20.2]

+    > We are likely to revisit this rule in the future.

 -   any component in a [pattern]

     > We are likely to revisit this rule in the future.